GitanshKapoor/GitanshKapoor/README.md

 ## About Me!

-👩‍💻 I'm currently working at Accenture as a Software Engineer.
+👩‍💻 I'm currently working at Accenture as a Software Engineer - DevOps.

 🧠 I am deeply passionate about DevOps Eng., Infrastructure Automation Eng., CloudOps Eng. and Cloud Eng.